sergii-bond/data_vis/README.md

     region were aggregated?
 (NYC/Philly for example or Oakland/SFO)"
   * Answer 3: The implementation of this idea  would require a considerable investment of time.
 I decided not to proceed, though generally it could be interesting.

+* Iteration 2

+  Statements that assume possible revision:

+  * Comment 1: "As mentioned above, cutting at the top ten really misses important airports.
+There are three New York city airports: EWR, LGA, JFK that carry very large amounts of traffic.
+The US has hub airports and missing from your story are Minneapolis-St Paul , Philadelphia, Charlotte, St Louis.
+    Dulles and Reagan in Dc are pretty busy as well.
+Those are what I can think of.
+Although Seattlle in North West may not be that busy it is isolated.
+I guess my recommendation is to include as many airports as possible until the lines between them get too many. (and showing the New York airports will be a challenge)"
+  * Answer 1: "I agree that it is possible to develop this visualization further and, for example, include controls on the number of airports displayed, and as Todd mentioned, focus on a particular area of the map.
+This would require more work.
+Otherwise if I simply include more than 10 airports into the dataset, the arrows and texts may overlap and make the chart hard to read"

+  * Comment 2: "I think the radius is misleading and it is better to use square root of number flights to set the radius, then the are will look more realistic - compare Los Angles and Chicago
+  * Answer 2: If I use proportionality to circle's area, then I am afraid some quick findings may not be apparent, for example, the one mentioned by Todd and Stephen, that San Francisco has the smallest number of flights"

+  * Comment 3: "The numbers on the arrows don't add to the total in the tooltip (mouseover) - maybe i misunderstand.
+  * Answer 3: the numbers do not add up to the total, because the total counts both incoming and outgoing"

+  * Comment 4: "You choose to only plot outgoing flights.
+As a user, i am obviously curious about incoming as well.
+But , are they very different? every plane has to return eventually, but some may fly a number of stops before returning.
+It just feels incomplete to show outgoing only"
+  * Answer 4: "If you are interested in incoming flights, you could highlight the opposite airport and see its outgoing flights to the airport of interest.
+It would be better to add a control switch to decide what to show, incoming or outgoing.
+Again, we can see that the space for improvement is large"

+  * Comment 5: "You may want to experiment with width of lines set to number of flights - it may need a minimum and maximum width.
+This wont be perfect but may give a better visual sense.
+Perhaps try log of the number of flights"
+  * Answer 5: "I considered to use line thickness encoding, but rejected it, because the eye differentiates line thickness difference not very well, unless the thickness increments are significant.
+But in the latter case, the thick lines will make other components of the picture less visible"

+  * Comment 6: "Use a modern font for title and text"
+  * Answer 6: "The font could be improved, I agree.
+But I do not consider the style to be of importance in this project, so I didn't experiment with various fonts and colors here"

+* Iteration 3

+  Statements that assume possible revision:

+  * Comment 1: "The numbers are off From Chicago, there are ten arrows each with a number 10,000.
+So the maximum total is <100,000 The mouse over on Chicago shows 700,000.
+All the cities have this problem.
+Something is wrong, the difference is not inbound"
+  * Answer 1: "I like that you pay attention to accuracy, I would do the same thing.
+    After I read your comment I was sure I had a bug in data processing.
+    However after reviewing the codes I realized that everything is right except explanation in the graph.
+The total flights number counts all incoming and outgoing flights from/to all airports in US, not just top 10.
+I apologize for forgetting this and not writing explicitly.
+I will correct the description below the chart"

+  * Comment 2: Visualizations always have problems with numbers of lines etc and these problems need to be solved.
+A USA air travel story that doesn't include New York airports or any airport on the eastcoast of the USA feels very incomplete when that is, as best I know, the busiest air space in the world.
+See this thread for example www.airliners.net/aviation-forums/general_aviation/read.main/3255739/ if you look at Busiest airports by aircraft movement1, there is a lot in common with your list, but San Franciso is only number 24 .
+Your list correspond mostly but does not include Charlotte or Philadelphia.
+I tried to look at your data but it is already summarized.
+  * Answer 2: "I was able to increase the number of airports to 15 without sacrificing the quality of the picture.
+    Now Charlotte is included, as well as Newark.
+Thank you for the links.
+Please also note that the data describe domestic flights only, international are not included"

+  * Comment 3: "Fonts for heading and text - I think style is always important, particularly in visualizations.
+Its not about optimizing every element, but its important to ensure that elements do not detract.
+In this case there is no need to experiment with many fonts, just choose a more modern font than what I think is the browser default font from when the web was invented.
+I have simply used font-family: "Helvetica Neue",Arial,sans-serif; Of course this is all subjective ..."
+  * Answer 3: "You convinced me.
+I have changed the default font family for the entire html."

 #Resources
 *(list any sources you consulted to create your visualization)*
 * http://d3js.org/